 Dr. Wright graduated with honors from Texas Christian University in Fort Worth, Texas.
 While at TCU, she was recognized with the Chancellor Tucker Award for Leadership and Service and the Eve Woman of Distinction Award.
 She then earned her medical degree from the University of Texas at Houston Medical School, where she taught anatomy of the head and neck to first-year medical students and received the Holman Taylor Award in Dermatology.

 Dr. Wright completed an internship in internal medicine at the University of Texas Southwestern Medical Center in Dallas.
 She then completed her dermatology residency at the State University of New York Downstate Medical Center in Brooklyn, New York, where she served as chief resident during her final year.
-While in residency, she received extensive training in cosmetic dermatology, including treatments such as Botox, Xeomin, Dysport, dermal fillers, and the use of lasers in the treatment of rosacea, scars, and skin rejuvenation.

 After dermatology residency, Dr. Wright pursued a year of specialized fellowship training in Dermatology-Rheumatology at Brigham and Women’s Hospital and Harvard Medical School in Boston, Massachusetts.
 There she specialized in the diagnosis and management of lupus, dermatomyositis, systemic sclerosis, eosinophilic fasciitis, pityriasis rubra pilaris, and many other multisystem diseases in both the adult and pediatric populations.
 She also has a clinical interest in cutaneous sarcoidosis and neutrophilic dermatoses, including pyoderma gangrenosum and hidradenitis suppurativa, and spent time working with experts in these areas at Brigham and Women’s and the University of Pennsylvania dermatology departments.